RoadieHQ/marketing-site/content/docs/scaffolder/self-hosted-scaffolder-actions/index.md

 #### Option 1 - Using a scaffolder template

-Roadie has developed a scaffolder template that allows you to bootstrap a node.js monorepository, which in turn allows you to start developing, building and deploying custom scaffolder actions.
+Roadie has developed a scaffolder template that allows you to bootstrap a node.js monorepo, which allows you to start developing, building and deploying custom scaffolder actions.
 You can find the Scaffolder template to get started from here: https://github.com/RoadieHQ/software-templates/blob/main/scaffolder-templates/roadie-agent-scaffolder-action/template.yaml.

 #### Option 2 - Installing the library manually

-You can also install the library manually to your project.
-The Roadie Agent library can be included in any node.js application and incorporated to existing projects if wanted.
-The library allows you to run multiple scaffolder action and custom entity providers from within your own infrastructure.
-To get started, you need to add the node.js library `@roadiehq/roadie-agent` as a dependency into your project and implement your wanted actions or provider using the instructions in the repository.
+The Roadie Agent package can be included in any Node.js application and incorporated to existing projects if preferred.
+The library allows you to run multiple scaffolder actions and custom entity providers from within your own infrastructure.
+To get started, you need to add the Node.js library `@roadiehq/roadie-agent` as a dependency into your project and implement your wanted actions or entity providers using the instructions in the repository.

 ### Writing your first action

-The agent library is written in Typescript and thus custom actions can be written in either Javascript or using Javascript as a bridge to trigger other commands on the host system.
+The agent library is written in Typescript and thus custom actions can be written in either Javascript or Typescript, it can also act as a bridge to trigger other commands on the host system.

 To get started, you need to define your configurations on your Roadie instance.
 This enables the communication between your self-hosted action and the Roadie backend.
 The underlying communication pattern used for this secure connection is using the [Broker Library](https://github.com/snyk/broker) developed by security company Snyk.
 You can read more about the broker [in the dedicated documentation section](/docs/integrations/broker/).